| by Steve

 only thing missing 20 years ago was a viable video projector.

+Now, that final puzzle piece is emerging very nicely.
 Currently, we have the equipment needed to shoot and edit

 1080p/24 feature films.
 Already, we have 1080 HDTV field equipment